hartogss/cxx-langstat/README.md

 - For each type, counts how often by-value parameter at function call sites where constructed by copy/move, respectively.

 ##### Template Parameter Analysis (TPA)
-Counts each kind of template (class, function, variable, alias), how many were variadic/use parameter packs and outputs counts on what kind of template parameters were used (non-tupe template parameters, type template parameters and template template parameters).
+For the different kinds of templates (class, function, variable, alias), TPA counts the different kinds of template parameters (non-type template, type template and template template parameters) and reports whether the template employs a template parameter pack or not \
+(TPA finds *template* parameter packs, but gives no information about *function* parameter packs).
 ##### Template Instantiation Analysis (TIA)
 Reports instantiations of templates, and counts how often certain class and function template instantiations were used.
 In the case of variable templates, the instantiation is reported but not (yet) counted due to oddities in clang's matchers. \
 Since the data types and function analyzed in ALA, CLA and ULA are mostly templates, they are based on TIA.